sigalor/lifeiscomplex/README.md

 * Some nice visual effects like shadows, a sun, clouds...
 * A method that prevents many buildings from eating up gigabytes of RAM.
 For example, if the program loads 800 MB buildings XML data (see *Sources*) it needs ~1.5GB memory and ~1 minute to load.
 * A platform independent Makefile or something similar.
-* A directory that contains all external libraries for making it unnecessary to install them all manually (SDL, SDL_ttf, SFML, Boost, GLEW, GLM, RapidXML).
+* A directory that contains all external libraries for making it unnecessary to install them all manually (SDL, SDL_ttf, SFML, Boost, GLEW, GLM, RapidXML) when compiling the project.